davxdan/DDS-Analytics/DDSAnalytics.md

 * Total Working Years
 * Age

-Our model actually only uses one of these factors (Age) which if used as a factor in decision making could be considered discriminatory therefor this analysis should be used with caution.
+Our model actually only uses one of these factors (Age) which if used as a factor in decision making could be considered discriminatory therefore this analysis should be used with caution.

 Inference can only be drawn to the employees in our dataset and not an larger external population.

+The top 3 factors that predict how long an employee will stay with the company in years are Years With Current Manager, Training Times Last Year and YearsInCurrentRole

+Though this analysis is significant it is merely a proof of concept; higher quality results can be achieved wiht additional time and resources for analyzing the data.

+####Appendix

 ```
 ## Stepwise Selection Method